StefLove/EoS-original-Partial/README.md

 despite an education of 5 years in IT technology and programming !<br />
 You just can't be a plain developer, you must be an excellent developer who delivers code that works and looks nice !
 <p />
+This system will be hosted at http://enabling.se<br />

 Stefan<br />
 Stockholm<br />
 Sweden